ThyLor/Channel-Coding-Project/README.md

  - ENCODING
  - DECODING

-For each part different settings has been considerd.
+For each part different settings have been considered.

 So far, this is the project is the one I'm most proud of because it required me to use my knowledges in telecommunications, linear-algebra, graph mining and probability to solve a real technical problem.